- Subscriber login, profile, and subscription management

 - Trolling — including doxxing, sealioning, whataboutism and aggressively instigating unproductive interactions.

-- Deliberately disrupting the discussion by using all capital letters or excessive symbols.
+- Deliberately disrupting or distorting the discussion by using all capital letters or excessive symbols.

 - Violating someone’s privacy, including posting their personal information.